lambdaclass/concrete/README.md

 - audit reports that refuse to collapse different evidence classes into one green badge.

+## Why It Coheres

+These are not independent features bolted together — they lock into each other, and each one is cheaper because of the others:

+- **Second-class references make ownership provable.** No returned references means no aliasing to track, which means no lifetime algebra — a small, checkable ownership fragment.
+The ergonomic cost buys the proof simplicity.
+- **Linear ownership plus abort-not-unwind makes cleanup simple.** Because Concrete aborts rather than unwinding, destruction runs only on normal control flow — no drop flags, no partial-initialization tracking, none of the machinery an unwinding language needs to keep destructors panic-safe.
+- **Capabilities and linearity compose.** When a collection is explicitly disposed, its compiler-generated drop glue is capability-polymorphic: dropping a collection of files carries `with(File)`, derived from the element destructors — because otherwise automatic destruction would perform authority invisibly.
+Two guarantees made to hold at once.
+- **The interpreter and the judgment modules make the compiler verifiable.**
+  Each semantic decision lives in one pure module (arithmetic, types, capabilities, ownership); an interpreter runs the reference semantics and is differentially tested against compiled output; and stage contracts catch a violation at the first boundary it crosses — so the pipeline stays honest enough to prove against.

+The unifying pattern: **every design choice trades convenience for a property you can see and check.** That is the language.

 ## Evidence, Not One Badge

 Concrete reports evidence classes separately.
 That distinction is the product.